Desjardins Group: History

 After studying European credit institutions established in the 19th century, Alphonse Desjardins in 1901 came up with an original solution adapted to North America.

 In the late 1990s, the number of caisses was reduced from 1275 to 800.

 Between 2008 and 2010, total assets at Desjardins Group grew over 15% from Can$151.9 billion (when it ranked sixth in Canada and first in Quebec among financial institutions ahead of the National Bank of Canada) to over $175 billion in 2010.
 In 2006, it had 6,500 elected and volunteer officers and employed over 40,000 people and gave its members $483 million in patronage allocations and $64 million in donations, sponsorships and academic scholarships.
 Most of the latter sum was used on regional economic development and health programs as well.
 In that same year, in March 2008, the election of Monique Leroux at the head of the group marked the history of Canada by becoming "Canada's largest company headed by a woman".

 In December 2010, it acquired the 121 offices and 500,000 customers of Western Financial for $443 million, giving it a presence in British Columbia, Alberta, Saskatchewan, and Manitoba.

-In 2011, Desjardins Credit Union in Ontario merged with Meridian Credit Union.
+In 2003, Desjardins bought the former Province of Ontario Savings Office, which it branded Desjardins Credit Union and operated until 2011.
+This institution was then merged into Meridian Credit Union.
+(The similarly named Desjardins Ontario Credit Union, formed 1 January 2020 with the merger of 11 Ontario Desjardins-affiliated credit unions and their federation into one, is not the same entity and continues as a going concern.)

 In 2014, Desjardins Group acquired the Canadian operations of U.S.-based insurance giant State Farm.
 The policies were transferred to be underwritten by Desjardins Insurance on January 1, 2015.
 The State Farm brand continued to be used for agents and marketing until 2018.

 On January 3, 2017, Desjardins Group announced the closing of the sale of its pet health insurance company, Western Financial Insurance Company to Economical Mutual Insurance Company.
 Western Financial Insurance Company and its flagship brand, Petsecure were purchased in 2011 as part of the Western Financial Group deal.

 On July 5, 2017, Trimont Financial, a wholly owned subsidiary of the Wawanesa Mutual Insurance Company, announced the completion of its purchase of the remainder of Western Financial Group from Desjardins Group for $775 million.
 Included in the sale were Western Financial Group's Brokerage Network, Western Financial Group Insurance Solutions, and Western Life Assurance.

 In 2018, State Farm Canada was officially rebranded to Desjardins Insurance through Desjardins Insurance Agents.
-The whole transition will be completed by December 31 in 2019.
+The whole transition was to be completed by the end of 2019.